Examples

 Next, the model is moved to the GPU using the model.to function.
 Any device understood by torch.Tensor.to can be specified here.
 The next line is a bit more subtle - the dataset is told to move patterns to the GPU before passing them to the model using the dataset.get_as function.
 This function does not move the stored patterns to the GPU.
 If there is sufficient GPU memory, the patterns can also be pre-moved to the GPU using dataset.to, but the speedup is empirically quite small.

-Finally, the results can be studied using model.inspect(dataet), which creates or updates a set of plots showing the current state of the model parameters. model.compare(dataset) is also called, which shows how the simulated diffraction patterns compare to the measured diffraction patterns in the dataset.
+Finally, the results can be studied using model.inspect(dataset), which creates or updates a set of plots showing the current state of the model parameters. model.compare(dataset) is also called, which shows how the simulated diffraction patterns compare to the measured diffraction patterns in the dataset.

 Fancy Ptycho